 Protease digestion

-Place the slides on the slide rack and add ~4 drops of Protease Plus per sample (see the Table of Materials).
+Place the slides in the humidity control tray and add ~4 drops of Protease Plus per sample (see the Table of Materials).

 Cover the humidity control tray with a lid and insert it into the hybridization oven for 30 min at 40 °C.